forestryio/forestry.io/hugo/content/docs/settings/fields/index.md

 ## Multi-File Upload
 TK: image

 Gallery of media files.
-Used for *Front Matter value*s that are an array of strings ending with a file extension.
+Used for *Front Matter values* that are an array of strings ending with a file extension.
 For example, an image carousel.

 ```yaml
 ---